s-rosa/project-plan-evolution/README.md

 The client wanted to understand the impact of updates and changes to project schedule plans.

 ## Solution
 Our solution consists of a Power BI dashboard which provides a general overview of the activities and milestones required to complete a project.
 It allows to closely manage activities on the critical path and ensure the project is finished in time.
-The client can dive down and look at some of the specific information around activities and milestones including a list of activities and milestones, an estimate of time that each activity / milestone will take to complete, and a graph neural network which allows to indentify dependencies between activities and milestones.
+The client can dive down and look at some of the specific information around activities and milestones including a list of tasks required to complete the project, an estimate of time that each activity / milestone will take to complete, and a graph neural network which allows to indentify dependencies between activities and milestones.

 ## Methodology